lewixlabs/Pipoca/README.md

 ## TODO
 - [x] add alphanumeric chars
-- [ ] generate strings with threads
+- [x] generate strings with threads (it's slower, to investigate 🧐)

 ## Credits
 Pipoca is name given by my wife to popcorns; popcorns remember me this kind of chaos (generating random words)